What are the different of obesity and being overweight?

 Overweight is defined as a BMI of 25.0 to 29.9 kg/m.
 To be classified as obese, a patient must have a BMI of 30.0 or greater.
 (Normal BMI is between 18.5 and 24.9.)

 A BMI of 40.0 or greater is often referred to as morbid obesity.
-National guidelines recommend this as the cutpoint for identifying patients who may be eligible for bariatric surgery.
+National guidelines recommend this as the cutpoint for identifying patients eligible for bariatric surgery.

-You’ll note that these differences, while important for medical purposes, don’t take into account anything other than BMI.
-But many experts are now looking beyond the BMI for insights into defining obesity—and how to treat it.
+You’ll note these differences; while necessary for medical purposes, don’t forget to account for anything other than BMI.
+However, many experts are now looking beyond BMI for insights into defining obesity and how to treat it.

 Are There Types of Obesity?

 Obesity is a complex condition with multiple causes, including genetics, diet, environment, and lack of exercise.
-Obesity experts seem to vary in their counts of how many different kinds of obesity there are, but one thing on which they do agree is that there isn’t just one kind of obesity.
+Obesity experts seem to vary in their counts of how many different kinds of obesity there are, but they agree that therewith isn’t sort of.

-Given that over 25 genes with links to obesity have been discovered, it is perhaps not surprising that there would be many different types of obesity with which to contend.
-Famously, the FTO gene has been identified as having a definite association with obesity, but others appear to be playing a role as well.
-There has even been a genetic link to binge eating that has been identified.
+Given that over 25 genes with links to obesity have been discovered, it is perhaps not surprising that there are many different types of obesity with which to contend.
+The FTO gene has been identified as having a definite association with obesity, but others appear to be playing a role.
+A genetic link to binge eating has even been identified.

-One study, published in the Journal of Public Health in, reported that there are at least six different types of obesity.
+One study published in the Journal of Public Health reported at least six different types of obesity.

-Study participants had been sent survey questionnaires by their general practitioners.
-In all, data on 27,806 people were collected; 4,144 of them met the medical definition of obesity with a BMI of 30 or more.
+Study participants were sent survey questionnaires by their general practitioners.
+Data on 27,806 people were collected; 4,144 met the medical definition of obesity with a BMI of 30 or more.

-The survey asked questions regarding age, sex, socioeconomic status, ethnicity, and health conditions.
-Health-related quality of life was also assessed.
-Participants were also queried on topics such as smoking status, physical activity, and alcohol consumption.
+The survey inquired about age, gender, socioeconomic status, ethnicity, and health conditions.
+It also evaluated health-related quality of life and asked participants about topics such as smoking habits, physical activity, and alcohol consumption.

 The researchers used this information to define groups of individuals with obesity who shared common characteristics beyond BMI alone.
 In doing so, they concluded that there was enough evidence to identify the following six subgroups, all with a BMI of 30 or more: